Jürgen Kuczynski: Publications

-Contacts with other internees and spying for the Russians
+Contacts with other internees, espionage

 For Britain September 1939 marked the outbreak of the Second World War: Kuczynski was one of many German exiles interned as enemy aliens.
 Kuczynski was interned in January 1940 and released in March 1940.
 As internees were permitted to talk to one another, he continued his "anti-Fascist" work among his fellow internees.
-He was released sooner than most of the Germans caught up in this exercise, following high-level USA intervention with the British authorities.
+He was released sooner than most of the Germans caught up in this exercise, following high-level American intervention with the British authorities.
 At some stage during his time in England, Kuczynski was recruited by the US Intelligence Services as a statistician.
-He was also, like his eldest sister Ursula/Ruth, undertaking espionage assignments for the Soviet Union.
+He was also, like his eldest sister Ursula/Ruth, undertaking espionage assignments for the GRU.

-Klaus Fuchs, a physicist from Leipzig, was another of the German Communist exiles who had sought refuge in Britain.
+Klaus Fuchs, a physicist from Leipzig, was another of the German communist exiles who had sought refuge in Britain.
 Arrested as an enemy alien at the start of the war, Fuchs was interned on the Isle of Man and then in Canada; he was allowed to return to Britain and was released in 1941.
-Kuczynski and Fuchs got to know one another, and the economist persuaded the physicist to work for Soviet Intelligence.
+Kuczynski and Fuchs got to know one another, and the economist persuaded the physicist to work for the GRU.
 Fuchs had already been identified by Anthony Blunt, who had sifted through the MI5 security evaluations of people involved in the Tube Alloys project (the British atomic bomb program), as someone very likely to work for Soviet intelligence if approached.
 As Kuczynski knew Fuchs well, he was the man chosen to approach Fuchs with the offer to spy for the Soviet Union, an offer Fuchs accepted.

-In 1942 Kuczynski introduced Fuchs to his sister, Ursula/Ruth, who was a "star agent for the Soviet Union."
+In 1942 Kuczynski introduced Fuchs to his sister Ursula, who was a "star agent for the Soviet Union."
 She operated under the code name "Sonya" working with Fuchs to pass his atomic secrets to the Soviet Union until 1946, when Moscow broke off contact with her.
 Although interviewed by British intelligence, she was never put under surveillance.
 She was allowed to leave England for East Germany in 1950, shortly before Fuchs was tried for his activities.
 She considered her activities as part of fighting against fascism, not spying against the United Kingdom.
 She became an author, using the name Ruth Werner, by which she is often identified in the sources.

 Fuchs and Sonya had met regularly in Oxfordshire, where she had moved in order to be closer to her (and Jürgen's) parents.
 They had relocated to the countryside from London at the start of the war.
-Fuchs was working nearby on technical challenges associated with developing an atom bomb.
-The information he passed to the Soviet military via "Sonya"/Ursula/Ruth is thought to have accelerated by several years the Soviets' development of atomic weaponry in their military arsenal.
+Fuchs was working nearby on the Manhattan Project, which sought to develop a nuclear weapon.
+The information he passed to the Soviet military via Ursula is thought to have accelerated by several years the Soviets' development of atomic weaponry in their military arsenal.